hamiltonbrba/python-challenge/README.md

 **Usage**
 1. Ensure the dataset file (election_data.csv) is in the same directory as the script.
 2. Run the script: python main-Poll.py
-3. When prompted, enter yes or no to choose whether to display the election results.

 **Output**
 - The results are displayed in the terminal if the user chooses to see them.